-Instead of trying to change everything at once.
-Start by getting into bed at the right time, and setting your alarm 5-15 minutes earlier each day.
-This will give your body a chance to get used to it.
+Instead of trying to change everything at once, start by getting into bed at the right time and setting your alarm 5-15 minutes earlier each day.

 It is also much easier to convince yourself to get up 10 minutes earlier than usual, rather than 4 hours earlier than yesterday.